openshift/openshift-origin-design/conventions/documentation/quick-starts.md

     * OpenShift or Kubernetes documentation
     * Features we want to highlight or push more to entice users to try
     * Areas we want to offer more opinionated views or flows.
 For example, there are likely cases where there are multiple ways for users to accomplish a task, but we’re recommending a method or suggesting how to get up and running with XYZ.
+  * Note that regardless of where the quick start idea originates, quick starts should always be a part of an epic.
   * **Team responsible:** Product Management; UXD Design; possibly UXD Research
   * **Time frame:** Before epic prioritization
   * **Definition of done:** Product Management, UXD Design, UXD Research, and any other groups in this step agree on the product area to prioritize for a quick start.
 2. Plan user flows and interaction design.
+(Optional)
   * UXD Designer, UXD Content Strategist, and CCS Content Strategist and/or Writer meet with Product Manager to determine the quick start’s goal and where we need to reduce friction or confusion in completing some tasks.
   * Collaborate on what the ideal user flow would look like.
 For example, what are the tasks and the sub tasks that users need to do in order to complete the quick start?
   * Work with Abi to figure out who we work with in CCS and tag in JIRA story.